acep-uaf/sw-cf-gcs-ps-bq/README.md

 # SW-CF-GCS-PS-BQ Cloud Function and Associated Workflow

 The `sw-cf-gcs-ps-bq` is a Cloud Function designed to ingest data from a Google Cloud Storage (GCS) bucket, load it into a BigQuery table, and then publish a message to a Pub/Sub topic.
-This function is triggered by a Google Cloud Workflow named `sw-cw-cf-gcs-bq`.

 ## Cloud Function